-At a glance, accomplishments of Cambridge Naturals include more than four decades in business, spanning two generations of family, numerous charitable initiatives and an immeasurable impact on their community in Cambridge, Mass.
+At a glance, the accomplishments of Cambridge Naturals include more than four decades in business, spanning two generations of family, numerous charitable initiatives, and an immeasurable impact on their community in Cambridge, Mass.
 Second-Generation Co-Owner Emily Kanter’s vision encourages sustainability and equity in all facets of business, and we were fortunate enough to have her share that with us.

 Let’s start with a brief history of Cambridge Naturals.

-We were founded in 1974 by my parents, Michael and Elizabeth, when they were 23 years old.
+We were founded in 1974 by my parents, Michael and Elizabeth when they were 23 years old.
 We started out as a full-line natural foods grocery store before there were places like Whole Foods; and we carried everything like meat, dairy, produce, cheese, bulk groceries, etc., as well as a limited selection of supplements and body care.

 I am the second generation co-owner of Cambridge Naturals, along with my husband, Caleb, and internally I handle a lot of our marketing as well as overseeing our buying.
-I also engage with customers, take out the trash, mop the bathroom floors and get done whatever needs to get done!
+I also engage with customers, take out the trash, mop the bathroom floors, and get done whatever needs to get done!

 What is it like to be part of a family business?

 My parents are still very involved, but less so on a day-to-day basis.
-They play a very hands-on advisory role to my husband and myself.
+They play a very hands-on advisory role to my husband and me.
 The two of us are in it all the time; we eat, sleep and breathe our business.
 My husband also has his own business in organizational development consulting and he brings that work to our store too.

 We wake up talking about work, sometimes we go to sleep talking about work, and it’s fun.
-My family likes banter, so that often helps us deal with complex situations.
+My family likes to banter so that often helps us deal with complex situations.
 There’s a lot of sarcasm involved in our conversations and we take everything with a little bit of humor.
-That’s actually one of our business’ core values, which are: work hard, have fun and encourage laughter.
+That’s actually one of our business core values, which are: work hard, have fun and encourage laughter.
 Laughter is really important to us.
 We certainly have disagreements, but one of the best parts of working with my parents is that I know they want what’s best for the store, I know they want what’s best for themselves, and I know they want what’s best for me.

 So, having them as my mentors and coworkers is excellent because I know they are making every decision with those things in mind, as equals.
-We work really well together and they put a lot of faith and trust in Caleb and me, and it’s worked out pretty good so far!
+We work really well together and they put a lot of faith and trust in Caleb and me, and it?s worked out pretty good so far!

 As a Certified B Corporation, what are some initiatives that you’re excited about?

 We’ve been a B Corp for three years, but we’ve donated to local nonprofits for many years, mostly community-based organizations and some national organizations.
-We are heavily involved in the regenerative agriculture movement as well as the sustainable palm oil initiative, the Raise the Wage campaign (to raise the minimum wage federally and locally in Massachusetts—we’ve been at the forefront of fair pay and equal pay for women), and we donate to a variety of environmental and social causes.
-Last year, we raised our starting hourly pay to a living wage $15 per hour and we pay 100% of health insurance for all full-time employees.
+We are heavily involved in the regenerative agriculture movement as well as the sustainable palm oil initiative, the Raise the Wage campaign (to raise the minimum wage federally and locally in Massachusetts we’ve been at the forefront of fair pay and equal pay for women), and we donate to a variety of environmental and social causes.
+Last year, we raised our starting hourly pay to a living wage of $15 per hour and we pay 100% of health insurance for all full-time employees.
 A lot of what we do is localized because we do believe in local living economies.

 Tell us about how your business has changed and evolved based on the accommodation of modern shoppers.